 Parents can also get involved on the day of the event itself by tracking students’ laps and cheering them on!
 Walk-a-thons are an excellent way to bring your school community together in support of a good cause.

 To build school spirit and raise even more in donations, you can create additional fundraising opportunities in the time leading up to your walk-a-thon.
 Consider designing and selling custom school spirit shirts that participants and supporters can buy and wear to the walk-a-thon.
+Another effective way to boost your campaign revenue is to set up a fundraising web store and encourage supporters, participants, and their families to purchase a post-walk-a-thon treat in addition to pledging a donation.
+Try selling student favorites like discount cards, cookie dough, or popcorn.

 A parent, teacher, club director, or a group of these individuals are ideal organizers for a walk-a-thon.
 Students, whose commitment to their school clubs tends to be intensive and sincere, make enthusiastic fundraisers and participants.
 Friends, family, neighbors, and social media connections are all strong candidates as potential supporters for a school group’s walk-a-thon.